For programs of shorter duration please review our current field course and research expedition options HERE

-This program was launched in 2012 and is now one of the most comprehensive studies of gastrointestinal parasites in South America.
+This program was launched in 2012 and is now one of the most comprehensive studies of blood and gastrointestinal parasites in South America.
 We use microscopic and genetic tools to evaluate parasite infections in non-invasively collected faecal samples.
 With baseline data on parasites from 11 primate species at CICRA, we can monitor community interactions, health, and population stability, animal behaviour, and whether climate change may be altering parasite-host relationships.
 In this program you can opt to complete the field component, lab diagnostics component, or both (gaining experience no only collecting samples, but conducting microscopy and molecular screening techniques).

 You’ll help us maintain crucial longitudinal data collection on the local primate assemblage, and usher in data from new taxonomic groups.
 Among the many questions we hope to tackle with these data, our principal goal is to expose new ecological linkages between Neotropical animals.